talhazaidi13/Cascaded-Deep-Reinforcement-Learning-Based-Multi-Revolution-Low-Thrust-Spacecraft-Orbit-Transfer/README.md

 <image src='/paper-outputs/fig6.PNG' width=500/> | <image src='/paper-outputs/fig12.PNG' width=500/>

 ## Citation
-If you find this work beneficial to your research or project, I kindly request that you cite it using the following format:
+If you find this work beneficial to your research or project, I kindly request that you cite it:
 ```
 @article{zaidi2023cascaded,
   title={Cascaded Deep Reinforcement Learning-Based Multi-Revolution Low-Thrust Spacecraft Orbit-Transfer},